Salvage (2009 film)

-Salvage is a 2009 British horror film directed by Lawrence Gough, produced by Julie Lau and written by Colin O'Donnell and Alan Patterson.
+Salvage is a 2009 British horror film directed by Lawrence Gough, produced by Julie Lau and written by Colin O'Donnell and Alan Pattison.
 The film stars Neve McIntosh, Shaun Dooley and Linzey Cocker as residents in a suburban street who find themselves isolated from the outside world following an emergency.
 The film was one of three produced in Liverpool to celebrate the city's status as EU City of Culture in 2008, and was filmed on the set of former soap opera Brookside.
 It was produced on a minimal budget, and was the last time the Brookside set was used for filming purposes before it was sold to a private developer.
 Neve McIntosh won two Best Actress awards for her role in the film.

 Plot

 On Christmas Eve morning, a paperboy delivers newspapers in a cul-de-sac.
 Hearing a row between an Indian couple, he peers through the window, but is spotted and chased away by the man, Mr Sharma (Shahid Ahmed).
 He flees into the woods behind the street, but is killed by an unknown assailant.

 Jodie (Linzey Cocker) is dropped off by her father Clive (Dean Andrews) at her mother's house in the same cul-de-sac to stay for Christmas.
 Jodie is reluctant as she does not get on with her mother.
 She finds her mother, Beth (Neve McIntosh) in her room having sex with Kieran (Shaun Dooley).
 Disgusted, Jodie storms out and stays at her friend Leanne's (Jessica Baglow) house across the street, despite Beth's pleas.
 Beth argues with Lianne's mother Pam (Debbie Rush), but Pam will not let her in to see Jodie.

 As Beth stands in front of Leanne's house, a team of special forces soldiers appear and order everyone inside.
 Mr Sharma emerges from his house covered in blood and armed with a knife.
 As he advances towards the soldiers, he is shot dead.
 Beth gets back into her house with Kieran and the two hear gunfire outside.
 A television news report shows a shipping container washed up on a nearby beach.
 Three bodies were found near it, and another further inland, but the power cuts out before they can learn more.

 A man breaks into the house and attacks them, and after a struggle Kieran kills him.
 The man turns out to be Beth's next-door neighbour Peter Davis (Alan Pattison), who had smashed his way in through the communal wall between their lofts.
 Beth and Kieran enter Peter's house, finding the place in chaos and his wife Joanne dead.
 Pam bangs on the door shouting for help, but before they can let her in she is dragged away and killed.